TheOdinProject/curriculum/javascript/organizing_your_javascript_code/webpack_part_1.md

 You may not need everything we've mentioned.
 If your project does not have images with local file path sources in your HTML template, you do not need `html-loader` set up.
 If you aren't using any local images in your JavaScript, you won't need the image `asset/resource` rule set up.

-Similarly, in the future, you may end up working with something that needs a special loader or plugin.
-You can always use Google or reference Webpack's documentation for instructions for what you need.
+Similarly, in the future, you may end up working with things that need a special loader or plugin, such as custom fonts or preprocessors.
+You can always use Google or reference Webpack's documentation for instructions for what you need when that time comes.

 </div>